 However, putting salt will take a toll on the food’s texture as salt draws the pork's moisture, making it dry.
 Yet, fret not as other tenderizing ingredients in your marinade, as previously mentioned, can save its lost moisture.

-- Pepper – The “King of Spice” is excellent to add in the pork marinade when freshly ground.
+- Pepper - The “King of Spice” is excellent to add to the pork marinade when freshly ground.
 A sufficient amount of this ingredient in the savory brine provides a non-intimidating kick of heat to the food when it grills.
 You may adjust its amount depending on your spice tolerance.
 To give spicy the flavor and more.

 - Calamansi - Calamansi is included in our recipes.
 The acidity of calamansi juice tenderizes the pork by breaking down its proteins.
 It also adds a punch of tangy and sour taste that balances well with other ingredients' saltiness and sweetness.
 If calamansi is not available in your local stores, you may replace it with lime or lemon extract.